h01ger/piuparts/README_server.txt

  rescheduling one of passed or failed logs, set the corresponding -count variable to zero.

-* "reporting-sections" is a space separated list of the section/distribution names which receive test results for this section.
-The results, by package, are stored with this name/these names in the section and global test summary files.
-The names "unstable", "testing", "stable", "oldstable", and "experimental" have special meaning.
-The reporting-section name "overall' is reserved.
+* "reporting-sections" is a space-separated list of the section/distribution names which receive test results for this section.
+The results, by package, are stored with this name/these names in the section and global test summary.json files.
+If "reporting-sections" is undefined, or defined as "default", piuparts will assign the section to one of "unstable", "testing", "stable", "oldstable", "experimental", or "unknown".
+If "reporting-sections" is "none", the summary will not be created.
+The "reporting-sections" name "overall" is reserved.

 Some of the configuration items are not required, but it is best to set them all to be sure what the configuration actually is.